Last updated: 14 April 2025

 When we say 'we', 'us', 'our', or 'Kernel', we mean Kernel Wealth Limited - a company incorporated in New Zealand.
 Our company number is 7050334 and our registered office is at Level 4, 166 Queen Street, Auckland Central, Auckland, 1010.

-When we talk about our 'services', we mean all the services we provide, including access to our website kernelwealth.co.nz.
+When we talk about our 'services', we mean all the services we provide – funds, savings accounts, and access to US shares and exchange-traded funds (often called “ETFs”) – and access to our website kernelwealth.co.nz.
 We provide our services in accordance with New Zealand law, which will govern how these terms work, your rights, and our obligations.

-You can create an account to use our services if you're aged 18 years or older and you are in New Zealand.
-Child accounts can also be opened - see section 14 below for more information.
+You can create an account to use our services if you're aged 18 years or older and you are in New Zealand – see section 14 for more information.
+Child accounts can also be opened – see section 15 below for more information.

 In some unlikely scenarios, we might not be able to make the website available.
 You should know that your access is on an 'as is, where is, as available' basis.
 That means there might be times when you can't access our services.